 An epidural provides safe and effective pain relief from early labor through delivery.
 It involves injecting medication into the epidural space, adjacent to the spinal cord.
-With an epidural, it’s not unusual to experience numbness or tingling in the legs, so you won’t be allowed out of bed once the epidural is given since your legs may be too wobbly to support you.
+With an epidural, it is not unusual to experience numbness or tingling in the legs, so you will not be allowed out of bed once the epidural is given since your legs may be too wobbly to support you.

-If your obstetrician decides that you need to have a Cesarean section and you haven’t already had an epidural, you will most likely have a spinal anesthetic.
+If your obstetrician decides that you need to have a Cesarean section and you have not already had an epidural, you will most likely have a spinal anesthetic.
 This is an injection into the lower back that provides excellent anesthesia while allowing you to be awake so you can participate in the delivery process and see your baby right after delivery.
-Once the anesthetic is given, you’ll feel the numbness starting at your feet and rising to mid-chest level.
-You may feel pressure or movement at times during the procedure, but you’ll feel no pain.
+Once the anesthetic is given, you will feel the numbness starting at your feet and rising to mid-chest level.
+You may feel pressure or movement at times during the procedure, but you will feel no pain.
 The numbness begins to wear off after about 2 hours.

 What to expect after delivery

-Once your baby is born, he or she (or they!) will be placed directly on your chest for what’s called skin-to-skin contact
+Once your baby is born, he or she (or they!) will be placed directly on your chest for what is called skin-to-skin contact

 , a bonding process that also has important health benefits.